bowman2001/perplexdoc/content/doc/page/featured-image/index.md

       alt: fireworks over open water
 ---

-Perplex presents this image at the top of your pages and in reference cards.
-Its also fed to search engines and social networks with the help of meta tags.
+Perplex presents this image at the top of your page and in reference cards.
+It’s also included in a special format for search engines and social networks.
 {.p-first} <!--more-->

+## Prerequisite

+The image file needs to be placed in the [page bundle](/doc/intro/workflow/content#bundles).
+Only one featured image is allowed per page and it should be at least {${{< width/column 2 >}}} wide to display it with double density on high resolution screens.

+If no featured image is available for a page, Perplex will search for one in related pages or display a site fallback.

 ## Syntax

-To make the image file available inside of a [page bundle](/doc/intro/workflow/content#bundles), it needs to be included in the resources section of the front-matter.
+To make the image file available to Hugo and the theme, it also needs to be registered in the [resources section](/doc/intro/workflow/resources) of the front-matter.
+The filename of the image is identified there by its reserved name `featured`.
+And you can add an alternative text for your image with the `alt` parameter.

 The content file of this page for example contains the following section:

 ```yaml
 resources: